International Women's Day Spl: What Are Female Condoms And How To Use Them

 Benefits Of Female Condoms

-According to a study, among many contraceptive barriers, female condoms are under-utilised in many developing countries, including India.
-This could be because of the lack of trust if women introduce condoms to their partners due to patriarchal cultures.
-[2]
+According to a study, of many contraceptive barriers, female condoms are under-utilised in many developing countries, including India.
+This could be because of the deep-rooted patriarchal cultures in which women don't have voice over contraception [2]

 Though female condoms are not widely accepted by women, they have many benefits to look to:

-Female condoms are meant to be placed inside the vagina for several hours before sexual intercourse, without any side effects.
-This gives women a feeling of empowerment to have their own condoms and no need to wait for their partner to negotiate to wear a condom to provide protection against getting unintended pregnancies.
+Female condoms can be placed inside the vagina for several hours before sexual intercourse without any side effects.
+This gives women a feeling of security and protection against unintended pregnancies.
+Female condoms take the stress off the female partner and help her enjoy sex better.
 [3]

 2. Prevent range of STDs and HIV

-Unprotected sexual intercourse is not only responsible for unwanted pregnancies by also for a range of sexually transmitted diseases (STDs) such as hepatitis and AIDS.
-Female condoms may help provide coverage both inside and outside of the vagina and thus, prevent the transfer of infection.
+Unprotected sexual intercourse is not only responsible for unwanted pregnancies but also for a range of sexually transmitted diseases (STDs) such as hepatitis and AIDS.
+Female condoms may help provide coverage both inside and outside of the vagina and thus, prevent the transfer of infections.
 [4]

 3. Provide sexual pleasure